robot-revolution/robot-revolution-zine/robot-revolution-0.md

 ### the c3po

-lets navigate beyond rossums fantasy of gleaming servitude
+lets navigate beyond young rossums fantasy of gleaming servitude

 free your body plan and the rest will follow!